Mould Remediation and Drywall Replacement Services in Richmond, BC

 HEPA vacuums clean exposed framing and surrounding surfaces.
 Antimicrobial treatments eliminate remaining spores on wood studs and adjacent materials.

 Air scrubbers operate continuously during removal work.
-Post-removal air testing confirms spore levels meet safety standards before reconstruction begins.
+Post-removal air testing is used to confirm spore levels meet safety standards before reconstruction begins.

-The drywall remediation process follows established protocols to ensure complete mold elimination and prevent recurrence.
+The drywall remediation process follows established protocols to ensure complete mould elimination and prevent recurrence.
 Each phase requires specific equipment and expertise for effective results.

 - Damage evaluation and scope determination